bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/title-and-meta-tags.md

 ## Changing the title tag

 You can find the source HTML file in the `public` folder of the generated project.
-You may edit the `<title>` tag in it to change the title from “React App” to anything else.
+You may edit the `<title>` tag in it to change the title from "React App" to anything else.

 Note that normally you wouldn't edit files in the `public` folder very often.
 For example, [adding a stylesheet](adding-a-stylesheet.md) is done without touching the HTML.